ImMrMeseeks/64DoomRPG/README.md

 -Fix infinite loop bug with time check once ticks overflow -Use modern toolchain
--Draw floors and ceiling using polygons to improve performance -New algorithm to store sprite spans in memory for the rdp -Draw sprite spans using rdp
+-Draw floors and ceiling using polygons to improve performance -New algorithm to store sprite spans in memory for the RDP -Draw sprite spans using RDP
+-Improve text rendering
 -Music playback via midi
 -Improve Music loading time
 -Fix audio noise